Code noir: Summary

-In the preamble of the Code noir, it is stated that it only applicates to the Islands of French America (in the Caribbean).
+In the preamble of the Code noir, it is stated that it only applies to the Islands of French America (in the Caribbean).

 In 60 articles, the document specified the following:

 Legal status and incapacity of slaves

 In the Code noir, the slave (of any race, color or gender) is considered property immune from seizure (article 44), yet also criminally liable (article 32).
 Article 48 stipulates that, in the case of a seizure of person (physical seizure), this is an exception to article 44.
 Should the human nature of the slave confer certain rights, the slave was nevertheless denied a true civil personality before the reforms adopted under the July Monarchy.
-According to French colonial legal historian Frédéric Charlin, an individual's legal capacity was fully dissociable from her humanity under old French law.
+According to French colonial legal historian Frédéric Charlin, an individual's legal capacity was fully dissociable from their humanity under old French law.
 Additionally, the legal status of slaves was further distinguished by the separation of field slaves (esclave de jardin), the main workforce, from domestic slaves "of culture" (esclave de culture).
 Before the institution of the Code noir, slaves other than those "of culture" were considered fixtures (immeubles par destination).
 The new status was adopted with such great reluctance on the part of local jurisdictions that it was necessary for a ruling of the King's Council of 22 August 1687 to take a position on the capacity of slaves because of the rules of succession applicable to the new status.
 Despite the 1804 creation of the Napoleonic Code and its partial promulgation in the Antilles, the re-institution of slavery in 1802 had led to the reinstatement of parts of Code noir which precluded Napoleonic rights.
 In the 1830s, under the civil code of the July Monarchy, slaves were explicitly given a civil personality while also considered as being fixtures, that is, personal property legally attached to and/or part of real estate or businesses.